 Step 1: Start by Finding Banks and Other Lenders With REOs

-Identify your local, community, and regional banks and credit unions with REO or with a a pipeline of non-performing loans.
+Identify your local, community, and regional banks and credit unions with REO or with a pipeline of non-performing loans.

 In almost any area, you should find at least a handful of local lenders that fit your criteria.
 Since lenders typically list multiple properties, you really only need a few good contacts.